heihaheihahello/lab-report2/index.md

 * ### **bug-fix-1**

-    - The test file that caused bug like [this](https://heihaheihahello.github.io/lab-report2/test-file1.md):
+    - The test file that caused bug is [this](https://heihaheihahello.github.io/lab-report2/test-file1.md):

     ```
     # Title